Easy soup recipes are for everyone.

 If you're a gardener save bean seeds incidentally; they are so rewarding and simple to grow.

 Enjoy vichyssoise, also known as Irish potato leek soup just across the sea, cold with a drop of cream and a sprinkle of chives for lunch... or hot on a chilly night.

 BROCCOLI SOUP RECIPES ... full of anti-cancer

 Broccoli can only be described as a wonder food and makes a perfect fit for our easy soup recipes.
 Full of anti-cancer substances, rich in anti oxidant vitamins and minerals, it should be on your menu EVERY WEEK.
 Not convinced?
-Take a look at these Broccoli Facts.
-Scroll down for Broccoli Soup Recipes.
+Take a look at these broccoli facts.
+Scroll down for our easy broccoli soup recipes.
 Best is if you know about what's potting in the winter garden.

 BUTTERNUT SOUP RECIPE ... definitely my favourite easy soup recipe